kfstorm/carnivore/README.md

 ### Carnivore Core

 - **carnivore/app/main.py**: The main script of the **carnivore** tool.
 It converts web pages to various formats, currently HTML and Markdown.
+- Tools used:
+  - [monolith](https://github.com/Y2Z/monolith): Save a web page as a single HTML with all resources embedded.
+The saved HTML page looks exactly like the online version.
+  - [readability](https://github.com/mozilla/readability): Extract the article content from a web page.
+  - [pandoc](https://github.com/jgm/pandoc): Convert between various formats, including HTML and Markdown.

 ### Post-Process Scripts